 Magazine ad for Hoffman’s Hi-Proteen Drink.

-However, Hoffman’s claims of “research” weren’t all they claimed to be.
-Hoffman’s managing editor for Health & Strength, Jim Murray later informed the public just how Hoffman “developed” Hi-Proteen.
+However, Hoffman’s claims of “research” were false.
+Hoffman’s managing editor for Health & Strength, Jim Murray, later informed the public just how Hoffman “developed” Hi-Proteen.

 Essentially, Hoffman would mix together a bag of soybean flour and Hershey’s chocolate and stir the mixture with a paddle until he got something that tasted halfway decent.
-Unfortunately, Hi-Proteen wasn’t all that well received by the public, due to its poor taste and horrendous gas it gave consumers.
+Unfortunately, Hi-Proteen was not all that well received by the public, due to its poor taste and bowel discomfort it gave consumers.

-While a flop by today’s standards, Hi-Proteen was a landmark introduction to the industry as was Hoffman’s marketing tactics, which involved athlete endorsements, articles, and ads - all things that are still used today to sell protein powders and other bodybuilding supplements.
+Hi-Proteen was a landmark introduction to the industry as was Hoffman’s marketing tactics, which involved athlete endorsements, articles, and ads - all things that are still used today to sell protein powders and other supplements.

 Johnson Strikes Back

-Entering the 1960s, protein powder research continued to increase and improve, and our old friend Irvin Johnson re-enters the scene.
+Entering the 1960's, protein powder research continued to increase and improve, and Irvin Johnson re-entered the scene.
 Only now, Johnson is now known as Rheo H. Blair and selling Blair’s Protein Powder, consisting of calcium and sodium caseinate derived from nonfat dry milk, egg white protein, and dried whole eggs.
-While the egg + milk protein blend might seem common these days, it was revolutionary in the 50s and 60s, as most manufacturers were using soy or meat and fish derivatives for protein powders!
+While the egg + milk protein blend might seem common these days, it was revolutionary in the 50's and 60's, as most manufacturers were using soy or meat and fish derivatives for protein powders!

 Also, unlike today’s protein powders, Blair’s protein included lactose due to the fact that he was a firm believer in keeping the milk component of his supplement as similar to nature as possible.
 As a result, he routinely had his clients consume digestive aid capsules containing hydrochloric acid and peptain to help them digest his protein.

 Additionally, unlike Hoffman, Blair was meticulous about his protein mixture, so much so that he mandated his powders contain a strict ratio of two parts calcium to one part phosphorus.
-The reason for this is that at the time, bodybuilders were concerned that too much phosphorus in the diet led to irritability and nervousness.
+The reason for this is, in that era, bodybuilders were concerned that too much phosphorus in the diet led to irritability and nervousness.

-Blair was a widely respected “nutritional wizard” in bodybuilding, and worked with many of the top bodybuilders of the 60s and 70s, including Frank Zane, Vince Gironda, and Larry Scott.
-So successful was Blair that Hollywood actors, including Charlton Heston and Robert Cummings, sought out the nutritional guru's advice and coaching.
+Blair was a widely respected “nutritional wizard” in bodybuilding, and worked with many of the top bodybuilders of the 60's and 70's, including Frank Zane, Vince Gironda, and Larry Scott.
+So successful was Blair that Hollywood actors, including Charlton Heston and Robert Cummings, sought out his coaching.

-Bolstered by ringing endorsements from his A-list clientele, Blair’s Protein Powder skyrocketed in popularity and remained in the spotlight until his death in the early 1980s.
+Bolstered by ringing endorsements from his A-list clientele, Blair’s Protein Powder skyrocketed and remained popular until his death in the early 1980s.